FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/efficient_udfs_with_pyspark.md

 ```

 In this case our filter condition will be translated one time to Scale where it is then evaluated a billion times really fast, without any callback to Python!
-To give a short summery, as long as we stick to the rules 1 and 2 a PySpark program will be approximately as fast as Spark program based on Scala.
+To give a short summary, as long as we stick to the rules 1 and 2 a PySpark program will be approximately as fast as Spark program based on Scala.

 Before we move on, two side notes should also be kept in mind.
-The first is that what we just learnt not only applies to PySpark but also to Pandas, Numpy and Python in general since all these actually wrap a lot of C/C++ and sometimes even Fortran code.
+The first is that what we just learnt not only applies to PySpark but also to Pandas, NumPy and Python in general since all these actually wrap a lot of C/C++ and sometimes even Fortran code.
 The second remark is that the general problem of object translation at least in the realm of data analytics is currently addressed by the creator of Pandas [Wes McKinney][].
 His [Apache Arrow][] project tries to standardize the way complex objects are stored in memory so that everyone using Arrow won't need to do the cumbersome object translation by serialization and deserialization anymore.
 Hopefully with version 2.3, as shown in the issues [SPARK-13534][] and [SPARK-21190][], Spark will make use of Arrow and translation of complex objects like rows and data frames will have next to no overhead.
 Still, even in that case we should avoid making a large number of translations.

 So far we have only talked about avoiding certain operations to keep the performance up.
 But what if we actually want to implement a User-Defined Function (UDF) or User-Defined Aggregation Function (UDAF)?
 The [databricks documentation][] explains how to define a UDF in PySpark in a few and easy steps but clearly violating our rules which leads to bad performance in practice: